HZeyen/PyRefra/1_Installation.md

 In **obspy < v.1.4**, there is a bug in reading seg2 files.
 Search in file **seg2.py** the line `if key == 'NOTE':` (line 337) in the line just above, change `value = ''` by `value = b''`

-If the program stops after having written to the screen “folder: …” followed by “files read” without a list of files, the most probable reason is that obspy had been reinstalled and you must do the above corrections again!
+If the program stops after having written to the screen “folder: …” followed by “files read” without a list of files, the most probable reason is that an old obspy version had been reinstalled and you must do the above corrections again!

-This issue has been fixed within obspy (28/12/2022, bug fix #3178) but the corrected version is only installed for Python >3.9.
-Since Pygimli only works in 3.8, the fix must still be done manually.
+This issue has been fixed within obspy (28/12/2022, bug fix #3178) but the corrected version is only installed for Python >=3.9.

 If under Linux, you get this error message: `AttributeError: 'numpy.int64' object has no attribute 'split'`, go to file **ENV/site-packages/obspy/util/misc.py**, near line 217 and replace `except TypeError:` by simply `except:`